On Russia, tech doesn’t know what it doesn’t know

 A widening gyre

-It’s no surprise then that incremental updates to initial analyses that underreported the scope of Russia’s efforts on the three platforms comes out every week now.
+It’s no surprise, then, that incremental updates to initial analyses that underreported the scope of Russia’s efforts on the three platforms comes out every week now.
 Just this morning, Facebook admitted that Instagram content purchased by Russian state-linked actors reached an additional 16 million Americans between October 2016 and November 8.

-We can expect an ongoing controlled stream of similar updates as the three tech companies in Congressional crosshairs try to balance the appearance of cooperation with lawmakers with their refusal to fully admit the scope of systemic problems on their platforms.
-The inherent contradiction is akin to so many others we see in Silicon Valley, like the illusion of transparency in an industry culture of extreme secrecy or Facebook’s conviction of its own political potency in ad sales at the same time that its chief executive waved off the notion that his company “influenced the election in any way” as a “crazy idea.”
+We can expect an ongoing controlled stream of similar updates as the three tech companies in congressional crosshairs try to balance the appearance of cooperation with lawmakers with their refusal to fully admit the scope of systemic problems on their platforms.
+The inherent contradiction is akin to so many others we see in Silicon Valley — like the illusion of transparency in an industry culture of extreme secrecy or Facebook’s conviction of its own political potency in ad sales at the same time — that its chief executive waved off the notion that his company “influenced the election in any way” as a “crazy idea.”

-Suggesting that the scope of foreign intelligence operations on U.S. based social platforms goes well beyond what we know now isn’t meant to be scaremongering.
+Suggesting that the scope of foreign intelligence operations on U.S.-based social platforms goes well beyond what we know now isn’t meant to be scaremongering.
 More, it’s an argument that these companies — most notably Facebook with its historic, ironic insistence on “real identity” — were blinded by growth in a way that made them fail to consider the future consequences of building the most colossal, most efficient global information delivery system of the present day.

-“What we’re talking about is a cataclysmic change… we are not gonna go away gentlemen,” California Senator Feinstein said on Wednesday, beating the drums of regulation.
+“What we’re talking about is a cataclysmic change… we are not gonna go away, gentlemen,” California Senator Feinstein said on Wednesday, beating the drums of regulation.
 “This is a very big deal.
 I went home last night with profound disappointment.
 I asked specific questions, I got vague answers.

 “You bear this responsibility.
 You’ve created these platforms and now they’re being misused.
 And you have to be the ones to do something about it.
 Or we will.”Featured Image: Bryce Durbin/TechCrunch